ryverine/Word-Guess-Game/README.md

 10. ~Get game sounds for corrct guess, incorrect guess, word found, and word not found.~

 11. Game music to play in background?
+Get various Mario theme music and play a diifferent in background for each game.
+Need to have seemless loops.
+Also, would we need to pause music while other sounds play?

 12. Use SMB3 ground sprites as footer?